 The broken ice body, as a consequence of the warming-induced disaggregation of the Little Ice Age glacier became an isolated cold glacieret-consisting of massive, impermeable, yet crevassed ice-at least over the past three decades.
 The progressive opening of a large median crevasse increased the glacieret capability of storing englacial water.
-Its average summer ice temperature can be estimated at some -2.4°C, i.e., relatively close to melting conditions but with at least partially freezing or frozen bed.
-Additional conditioning factors included the steep slope inclination; the presence of low-angle discontinuities, particularly close to the bottom, such as ice foliations and/or discontinuous basal till layers; and the complex thermal conditions at the ice-bedrock interface, which may be associated with permafrost degradation.
+Its average ice temperature can be estimated at some -2.4°C, i.e., relatively close to melting conditions but with at least partially freezing or frozen bed.
+Additional conditioning factors included the steep slope inclination; the presence of low-angle discontinuities, such as ice foliations and/or discontinuous basal till layers; and the complex thermal conditions at the ice-bedrock interface, which may be associated with permafrost degradation.

 The most likely triggering factors are associated with minimal winter snowfall and a prolonged positive thermal anomaly.
 The limited thickness of low-permeability snow layers-combined with extreme air temperatures-allowed excess meltwater to penetrate into the glacier.
 This resulted in water filling deep crevasses and generating subglacial water pressures exceeding floating conditions.
 The absence of a connected drainage network, because of basal ice frozen to bedrock at the glacier bottom, created the condition for the development of an increasing hydraulic over-pressure.
-Meltwater also contributed to heat exchange at the footbase of the large median crevasse, promoting-through alternating melting and refreezing,-the softening process of the basal ice.
-This process-which eventually resulted in water progressively forcing its way beneath the glacieret and, ultimately, in a reduction of reducing the shear strength within its thin complex basal layer comprised of ice, water, debris and voids.
+Meltwater also contributed to heat exchange at the base of the large median crevasse, promoting-through refreezing-the softening process of the basal ice, which eventually resulted in water forcing its way beneath the glacieret and, ultimately, in reducing the shear strength within its thin complex basal layer comprised of ice, water, debris and voids.